takatsuka/DeepSOM/playgrounds/dsom_with_style/README.md

 ### What's here?
 * A CNN like multi-layer Deep SOM implementation.
-* Simple script for using it to classification on Fashion MNIST dataset.
+* Simple script for using it for classification on Fashion MNIST dataset.

 ### Dataset and Training Result